 Health insurance providers do not typically cover the cost of rhinoplasty when the procedure is performed for exclusively cosmetic reasons, as this type of surgery is considered “elective.”
 If you are considering rhinoplasty for the aesthetic improvement of the nose, we offer a number of facial surgery financing options that can make the cost of the procedure fit more comfortably within your budget.

 What Is Revision Rhinoplasty?

-In addition to primary rhinoplasty, Dr. Zemmel is experienced in performing nose surgery for patients with issues resulting from a previous procedure.
+In addition to primary rhinoplasty, Dr. Zemmel and Dr. Dassoulas are experienced in performing nose surgery for patients with issues resulting from a previous procedure.
 If you are unhappy with the results of a rhinoplasty performed by another plastic surgeon, we can develop a customized plan to achieve the outcome you originally desired.
 Some patients who still do not breathe easily after rhinoplasty may also seek revision rhinoplasty to improve proper functionality.
 Revision rhinoplasty is an especially complex procedure since the surgeon must work with scar tissue that has developed from the previous surgery.
-With a combination of surgical scar and his artistic eye, Dr. Zemmel can reconstruct this delicate area of the face with beautiful, natural looking results.
+With a combination of surgical scar and his artistic eye, Dr. Zemmel and Dr. Dassoulas can reconstruct this delicate area of the face with beautiful, natural looking results.
 To learn more about revision rhinoplasty, please schedule a consultation today.